How Long Does LSD Stay in Your System?

 Sustained LSD use can lead to increased tolerance, meaning that users need to take higher doses to achieve the desired effects.
 LSD tolerance typically lasts for a few days, after which it generally returns to baseline.
 However, some users report needing higher doses to achieve the same effects even after several weeks of abstinence.

-Zinnia Healing is a trusted resource for those struggling with LSD abuse.
+Zinnia Health is a trusted resource for those struggling with LSD abuse.
 We offer comprehensive information about the risks of LSD abuse, as well as treatment options for those who want to get help.

 For substance use assistance, call us at (855) 430-9439.